 For most people, electric scooters are definitely worth it.
 They will be both a great investment and a source of fun.
 Typically, electric scooters pay themselves off in the very first year, by cutting down public transport costs almost entirely.

 Still, they will not be worth it for everyone.
 There are some cases where electric scooters would not be a good solution.
-If you’re curious to find out whether that’s the case for you, check out our article on are electric scooters worth it.
+If you’re curious to find out whether that’s the case for you, check out my guide on are electric scooters worth it.

 Will an electric scooter save you money?